-How to write a NZ cover letter (with examples)
+How to write an NZ cover letter (with examples and templates)

 Along with your CV, a cover letter is essential to any NZ job application.
 Let's get you started.